abdyek/umono/README.md

 # Umono
 Umono is a content management system written golang.

-It is under development.
-Wait for modern and intuitive features!!! 🥳
+## Production
+You can use it on [build](https://github.com/umono-cms/build?tab=readme-ov-file#production) repository.

 ## Demo
 You can demo it on [build](https://github.com/umono-cms/build?tab=readme-ov-file#demo) repository.